Kasowitz Defeats Nikko Asset Management and Executives’ Motions to Dismiss on behalf of Former Nikko Executives

 Rejecting the defendants’ argument that the New York court lacked jurisdiction over them and that the case should have been brought in Japan, Judge Robert W. Sweet of the U.S. District Court for the Southern District of New York concluded that each of the defendants maintained contacts with the United States sufficient to warrant jurisdiction, and that it would be fair for the lawsuit to proceed in New York and not Japan.

-The Kasowitz team representing the former employees of Nikko Asset Management is led by partner Daniel J. Fetterman and includes Counsel David J. Mark and Associate Ryan P. Montefusco.
+The Kasowitz team representing the former employees of Nikko Asset Management is led by partner Daniel J. Fetterman and includes counsel David J. Mark.